frankland/valentjs/README.md

 ## Directive options

 ### as
-Same as valent.controller `as` option
+Same as valent.controller [as option](https://github.com/frankland/valentjs#as)

 ### template
-Same as valent.controller `template` option
+Same as valent.controller [template option](https://github.com/frankland/valentjs#template) but not proxy no route.

 ### templateUrl
-Same as valent.controller `templateUrl` option
+Same as valent.controller [templateUrl option](https://github.com/frankland/valentjs#templateurl) but not proxy no route.

 ### restrict
 Same as angular directive's options [restrict](https://docs.angularjs.org/guide/directive#template-expanding-directive).